TBC Guide for Shaman Tank Spec “Warden”

-Hunter decided to attack mob right away and deals critical damage of 300.
+Hunter decides to attack mob right away and deals critical damage of 300.
 Because it’s more than 130% of shamans threat on mob (260), mob starts attacking hunter.

 Now shaman has to produce 330 threat while being in melee range of the mob or 390 while being in range to get aggro back.

 Always try to make sure mobs wont attack somebody else before they die.
-Spreading mobs are much harder to focus on and will disrupt your healer and damage dealers from their job.
+Spreaded mobs are much harder to focus on and they will disrupt your healer and damage dealers from their job.

 5. Melee mechanics.

-WoW uses single-roll attack table to determine outcome of the auto-attacks.
+WoW uses single-roll attack table to determine outcome of auto-attacks.